 - Click here to see the list of restoration project partners.

 Did you know that coastal habitat restoration projects typically create between 20-32 jobs for every $1 million invested?
 That compares to 7 jobs for road infrastructure projects and 5 jobs for oil and gas projects.
-Almost all the money spent on restoration projects stays in our community and supports local businesses.
+Almost all of the money spent on restoration projects stays in our community and supports local businesses.

 3. Loss of Wetlands